Looking for the best foodie destinations in the US? Discover the best places to eat in the United States, top restaurants & typical American dishes.

 Stella Jane – Around the World in 24 Hours

-There is little doubt that eating one of the top things to do in New York.
-The Big Apple, as many affectionally call it, is more and more becoming a foodie destination, with many visiting with the sole purpose to gorge on delicious food.
+There is little doubt that eating is one of the top things to do in New York.
+The Big Apple, as many affectionally call it, is more and more becoming a foodie destination in the US, with many visiting with the sole purpose to gorge on delicious food.

 Spend enough time in New York and you can feast on a different cuisine for every meal.